whoisryosuke/solid-skia-renderer/README.md

 > The process will keep running in console, you can close it using `CTRL/CMD + C`.

+## How it works

+At a high level, the app breaks down to this flow:

+1. We run NodeJS.
+1. It runs SolidJS and renders an app.
+1. SolidJS uses a custom universal renderer to run JSX components
+1. A top-level `<Window>` component handles creating window and canvas using skia-canvas.
+1. skia-canvas takes over the NodeJS I/O with it's render loop.
+It provides event listeners to methods like `draw`.
+1. Nested under `<Window>`, other JSX components (like `<Button />`) return a `SkiaElement` class that handles drawing the component to canvas, input events (e.g. keyboard press), and component lifecycle.
+These elements "hook" into skia-canvas event listeners to allow us to run logic during the blocking I/O loop.

+### Considerations

+- **Render once** - The app renders once.
+That means anything that requires a re-render won't happen (e.g. `<>{isVisible && <Button />}</>` would never render/disappear - only initial value).
+- **Respect the render loop.** It's like a SolidJS app -- but not.
+You can use features like `createSignal` to create state, but any loop/time based methods like `setInterval` won't work.
+Instead, you should use the `render` method in your `SkiaElement` to access the `time` in context, and manage your own timers/intervals there.
+It's like doing everything inside a `requestAnimationFrame`.

 ## Development

 There's a NodeJS app under `packages/demo` to be a playground to develop and test the library.